-In February 2022, nearly 100 years after Granny Eiland was welcoming babies into the world, I met the first Black midwife to be licensed in Alabama since 1976, Dr. Stephanie Mitchell, CNM, MSN, DNP (Certified Nurse Midwife, Master of Nursing and Doctor of Nursing Practice).
+In February 2022, I had the privilege of meeting Dr. Stephanie Mitchell at The Mothers of Gynecology Conference in Montgomery Alabama.
+Dr. Mitchell is the first Black midwife to be licensed in Alabama since 1976.
+This significant milestone occurred nearly a century after Granny Eiland’s dedicated work in delivering babies.
 Her mission is to establish The Birth Sanctuary, the first Black birthing center in Alabama.
 She and I spoke of the struggle of all Black midwives over the past nearly 50 years.

 Questions?
 Stories?
 Need a mental health expert to discuss Black health issues and medical racism for your media story?
 Get in touch.